mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/8-geometry.md

 <img src="{{ site.baseurl }}/images/primer-rhinoobjects.svg">{: .img-center  width="90%"}

 This table lists most of the attributes and properties which are available to plugin developers.
-Most of these have been wrapped in the RhinoScript plugin, others are missing at this point in time and the custom user data element is special.
+Most of these have been wrapped in the RhinoScriptSyntax module, others are missing at this point in time and the custom user data element is special.
 We'll get to user data after we're done with the basic geometry chapters.

 The following procedure displays some attributes of a single object in a dialog box.
 There is nothing exciting going on here so I'll refrain from providing a step-by-step explanation.